jimurai/cv/README.md

 **Senior Engineer**
 Had a leading role in the development of electronics hardware for the Versius surgical robotic system.

-* Created PCB CAD review and release proceduces
+* Created PCB CAD review and release procedures
 * EMC compliance activities
 * Electronics system design for 3D-HD endoscope